promotion-kim/TMT/README.md

 ```

 ## Preparing Data
-To see extra objective, like humor,
+To see extra objective, like humor, please
 ```
 cd code/data # or code/data/hh
 python relabel.py